Resources for Researchers

 Grant

 The Mentored Research Grant will provide up to $5,000 to support undergraduate student research with the scope of Arizona’s Technology and Research Initiative Fund (TRIF).
-Applications are accepted twice during the academic year (October and March), and ad hoc submissions may be evaluated after this time (pending the availability of funds) on a case-by-case basis.
+Applications are accepted twice during the academic year (September and April), and ad hoc submissions may be evaluated after this time (pending the availability of funds) on a case-by-case basis.

 Purpose

-The Office of the Vice President for Research announces the Mentored Research Grant as a limited-term intramural support award for FY2024.
+The Office of the Vice President for Research announces the Mentored Research Grant as a limited-term intramural support award for FY2025.
 The program supports undergraduate level research with the scope of Arizona’s Technology and Research Initiative Fund (TRIF), and is designed to encourage student participation in research and provide a small allocation of funds to faculty advisors to aid material support of the student research.
 The program is designed to facilitate mentored research experiences for students when other sources of funding for this support are not available (including local funds, such as IDC returned to the home unit, available for use by the PI).

 Eligibility